 “It is through the alignment of the body that I discovered the alignment of my mind, self, and intelligence,” said B.K.S.
 Iyengar in his epic “Light on Life.”

 Iyengar said about poses like this, “Stretch every part of the body, concentrating on the back portion of the whole body, especially the spine.
 Stretch the spine until all the vertebrae and ribs move and there is a feeling that even the skin is being stretched and pulled.”

 While Iyengar wrote this many years ago, the need for this pose has only increased, as many of us have bad habits that affect our posture, negatively.

-Just like with any other new diet or work out plan, consult a yoga therapist to determine what is best suited for your particular physical and emotional wellbeing.
+Just like with any other new diet or workout plan, consult a health care professional or a yoga therapist to determine what is best suited for your particular physical and emotional well-being.